in bed with the government.

 For generations, lawmakers have attempted to regulate everything from contraception and obscenity to sex toys and sexual education.
 Some policies were rooted in public health concerns, others in religious values, and many reflected the cultural norms of their time.

-Today, debates surrounding reproductive rights, LGBTQIA+ protections, sex education, contraception, and sexual wellness continue to shape legislation across the United States.
-What once centered on obscenity laws and contraceptive bans has expanded into broader conversations about bodily autonomy, public health, and personal freedom.
+Today, debates surrounding reproductive rights, access to contraception, LGBTQIA+ rights, IVF, sex education, online age-verification laws, and sexual wellness continue to reshape legislation across the United States.
+What once centered on obscenity laws and contraceptive bans has expanded into broader conversations about bodily autonomy, privacy, public health, and personal freedom.